pivotal/docs-tap/getting-started.md

    </td>
    <td><code>ootb-supply-chain-testing.tanzu.vmware.com</code>
    </td>
    <td>The Out of the Box Testing contains all of the same elements as the Source to URL.
-It also allows the developer to specify a Tekton pipeline that will be ran as part of the “CI” step of the supply chain.
+It allows developers to specify a Tekton pipeline that runs as part of the CI step of the supply chain.
 <ul>

-<li>The application will be testing using the provided tekton pipeline
+<li>The application tests using the tekton pipeline

-<li>A new image will be automatically created
+<li>A new image is automatically created

-<li>Any predefined conventions will be applied
+<li>Any predefined conventions are applied

-<li>The application will be deployed to the cluster
+<li>The application is deployed to the cluster
 </li>
 </ul>
    </td>